The Young Leaders Challenge

 - At the completion of the program students are presented with a badge and certificate.

-The Children’s Week Leaders Program aims to empower high school aged children to lead and engage others in initiatives that support the rights, needs and accomplishments of children.
+The Young Leaders Challenge aims to empower high school aged children to lead and engage others in initiatives that support the rights, needs and accomplishments of children.

 High school students (years 9 – 12).

-The Children’s Week Leaders Program has been designed to:
+The Young Leaders Challenge has been designed to: